The 3D Mirage: Probing and Taming 3D Hallucinations: Limitation

 \section{Limitation}

 There are some cases in which our model fails to recover expected depth (Fig.~\ref{fig:wefail}).
-The first case is likely because of the lack of Protrusion illusion in training data, especially one as prominent as cube shown.
-Second case is harder to tackle as the scenes looks photo-realistic and at long distance, and while our model successfully recover depth of multi-ROI/planes illusion before, this would require improved approach in future work.
+The first case is likely because of the lack of Protrusion illusion in training data, especially one as prominent as the cube shown.
+Second case is harder to tackle as the scene looks photorealistic and is at long distance, and while our model successfully recover depth of multi-ROI/planes illusion before, this would require improved approach in future work.